 #1.
 Shoot in manual mode, The ability to change shutter speed and aperture on the fly is important with dynamic subjects and the changing conditions that ducks are found in.

 #2.
 Shoot in RAW, capturing all the data available allows more leeway in post processing.

 #5.
-Use high shutter speeds for in flight shots.
-On rare occasions I will lower the shutter speed to show a sense of motion in a ducks wings, however for the majority of shots I prefer to freeze motion.
+Use high shutter speeds for in-flight shots.
+On rare occasions I will lower the shutter speed to show a sense of motion in the ducks’ wings, however, for the majority of shots, I prefer to freeze motion.